lune-climate/lune-docs/docs/guides/integrate-logistics.md

 ## Concepts

 - **Client account** - You must create a client account for each of your clients to define their basic characteristics, such as name, currency, and beneficiary.
 Clients will be provided a Lune default Project bundle
 - **Lune defaults** - Lune has provided a default Project bundle for each of our clients.
-Every order will be placed against the following projects ratios:
+Every order will be placed against the following projects and ratios:
-  - Conserving forests in Asia 95%
+  - Conserving forests in Asia - 95%
-  - Ocean Carbon Removal 5%
+  - Ocean Carbon Removal - 5%
 - **Project bundle** - Group of offsetting projects with similar characteristics., e.g., _Conserving forests in Asia_ and _Ocean Carbon Removal_
-- **Offsetting preferences page** - Fetch and store bundle ids in your code base to present your customers with offsetting options for use in their booking flow
+- **Offsetting preferences page** - Your clients will [decide whether to offset CO₂ emissions](#store-a-clients-offsetting-decision) on this page

 ## API flow